blutorange/Log4JCat/README.md

 The following methods are available for log file trimming, provided by Log4JCat:

-* long tail(IRandomAccessInput, long|Date|TemporalAccessor) Returns the position in the stream or file pointing to the first log entry after (or equal to) the given date.
+* long find(IRandomAccessInput, long) Takes a log file and a UNIX timestamp.
+Some log entries lie before the given date, and some lie after the given date.
+This method finds the first log entry that lies after or on the given date.
+Call this method twice to perform a head-tail trim.

-* long head(IRandomAccessInput, long|Date|TemporalAccessor) Not yet implemented.
-Returns the position in the stream or file pointing to the last log entry before (or equal to) the given date.
+### Timestamp

+Timestamp is a small set of utility methods for using other date-time objects.
+Each method returns a UNIX timestamp.

+* Timestamp.now()
+* Timestamp.of(java.util.Date)
-* more to come?
+* Timestamp.of(java.util.Calendar)
+* Timestamp.of(java.time.temporal.TemporalAccessor) Such as a ZonedDateTime or Instant.
+* Timestamp.of(org.joda.time.ReadableInstant) Such as a org.joda.time.DateTime.

 ### Configuration